 - Citation freshness: How recently your citations were created or updated

-I’ll tell you what works: businesses that maintain citations on at least 40-50 high-quality directories, with 95%+ consistency, tend to dominate their local pack results.
-That said, the exact number varies by market competitiveness.
-A boutique shop in a small town might achieve excellent results with 25 citations, as a restaurant in central London might need 75+ to compete effectively.
+Here’s what works: businesses that maintain citations on at least 40-50 high-quality directories, with 95%+ consistency, tend to dominate their local pack results.
+The exact number varies by market competitiveness.
+A boutique shop in a small town might do very well with 25 citations, while a restaurant in central London might need 75+ to compete effectively.

 Quick tip: Use tools like Moz Local, BrightLocal, or Whitespark to audit your citation profile.
 These platforms scan the web for mentions of your business and identify inconsistencies, missing citations, and opportunities for improvement.
 Most offer free trials, so you can get a baseline assessment without spending a penny.

 Let me explain how search engines actually process citation data.
-When Google’s algorithm crawls the web, it’s constantly collecting and comparing business information from various sources.
-It doesn’t just note that your business exists on a directory—it analyzes the data quality, consistency with other sources, and the authority of the platform providing that information.
+When Google’s algorithm crawls the web, it constantly collects and compares business information from various sources.
+It doesn’t just note that your business exists on a directory.
+It analyzes the data quality, consistency with other sources, and the authority of the platform providing that information.

 The algorithm looks for several key signals: